bobosola/OSTerrain50-SimpleBinary/README.md

 This repo contains Rust code to build a command-line application which produces a simple binary elevation data file using data imported from the freely-available ASCII  [Ordnance Survey OS Terrain 50](https://www.ordnancesurvey.co.uk/business-government/products/terrain-50) data set.
 This allows for very fast reading of elevation data for all of Great Britain.

+Compiled ready-to-run versions of this application for Windows, Mac & Ubuntu are available in the ``binaries`` directory.

 Why Rust?
 Because it produces small, cross-platform, very high performance native executables with the minimum of fuss.
-Compiled ready-to-run versions of this application for Windows, Mac & Ubuntu are available to [download from the author's site](https://osola/org/uk/osterrain50).

 Rust demo code to read the binary elevations file is also available in the repo.
 On a 2020 Mac mini M1, this retrieved 18,485 elevations at 50m intervals along a line between Niton Down (Isle of Wight) and Dùnan Mòr (Cape Wrath, Scotland) in just under 30ms.